stackrox/stackrox-env/README.md

 - Install `Nix` by following the [instructions](https://nixos.org/manual/nix/stable/installation/installing-binary.html) based on your platform.
 - Run `nix develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment.

+Alernatively, clone the `stehessel/stackrox-env` repository and execute `nix develop -c $SHELL` from inside the directory.

 ## Direnv integration

 - Install [Direnv with Nix flake integration](https://github.com/nix-community/nix-direnv).
 - Create a `.envrc` file inside the `stackrox/stackrox` directory and add `use flake github:stehessel/stackrox-env` to it.

+Alernatively, clone the `stehessel/stackrox-env` repository and add `use flake ~/dev/nix/stackrox/` to `.envrc`.

 ## Platforms